-- 5,400mm maximum spacing inclusive of external corners, and within 3,600mm maximum of external corners; - The cladding should not extend around two (2) external corners without the installation of a control joint; - Align with control joints in the supporting structure and anywhere of significant structural movement; - · Control joints must extend the full height of the cladding and must be constructed in accordance with "Construction Drawings + Details". - At sheet joints that coincide with the edge of an opening; - At corners of openings and penetrations of height greater than 900mm (i.e., large windows, doorways, sliding doors); - All re-entrant corners; - At junction of different or discontinuous structural framing or cladding, refer Fig 8.25; - At sheet joints in slender areas of cladding (i.e., aspect ratio (length/width) \geq 5), unless the supporting framing, battens or top hats bridge the joints and the cladding is fixed either side of the joint.
+- The cladding should not extend around two (2) external corners without the installation of a control joint; - Alian with control joints in the supporting structure and anywhere of significant structural movement; - Control joints must extend the full height of the cladding and must be constructed in accordance with "Construction Drawings + Details". - At sheet joints that coincide with the edge of an opening; - At corners of openings and penetrations of height greater than 900mm (i.e., large windows, doorways, sliding doors); - All re-entrant corners; - At junction of different or discontinuous structural framing or cladding, refer Fig 8.25; - At sheet joints in slender areas of cladding (i.e., aspect ratio (length/width) ≥ 5), unless the supporting framing, battens or top hats bridge the joints and the cladding is fixed either side of the joint.
 Ideally the slender area of cladding should comprise of a single sheet; - At the change in wall height that is greater than 20%; - At breaks and discontinuity of the cavity battens or top hats.

 At vertical control joints, provide two studs with a 15-20mm gap and sufficient gap between the cladding sheets to accommodate expected vertical and/or horizontal movements